But only a dozen make it to the site.

 Our campsite was in good shape so we decided to have some fun and go for a hike down to the lake.
 It’s about 1/2 a mile from our site but we didn’t walk in a strait line and our pace was slow do to a lot of playing on the way.

-I got the corn in the fire and the baked potatoes and worked on ways to cook Grant’s hot dogs and Heath and my hot Italian sausage.
+I got the corn in the fire and the baked potatoes and worked on ways to cook Peanut’s hot dogs and Heath and my hot Italian sausage.
 Campfire meals take a while and we were a bit inpatient but eventually dinner was close to ready.
-Grant’s hot dog was done first and he got started while we cooked the sausage.
+Peanut’s hot dog was done first and he got started while we cooked the sausage.

 We started out with the sausage sitting on a stick over the fire.
 This was too unstable so we wrapped them in foil then wrapped them to a stick and held them over the fire.
 They were swelling too much and had flaming grease dripping out and stuff so we abandoned this technique too.
 Eventually I tossed the dutch oven lid on the some logs in the fire and filled it with beer.
 Then we boiled/fried the sausages in the pan.